-I am the second of two sons, born and reared up in Lebanon, Tennessee.
-After attending Castle Heights Military Academy in my hometown I attended the University of Alabama for two years.
-I then transferred to Wheaton College (IL) and received both my B.A.
-(1971) and M.A. degrees (1973) at Wheaton.
-I did further study at Northern Seminary (IL) and completed a D. Min degree (1979) at Luther Rice Seminary (Atlanta).
-I was a pastor for twenty years.
-In 1981, while pastoring in Wheaton, I launched a monthly gathering for church leaders.
+In 1981, while pastoring a church in Wheaton, John launched a monthly gathering for church leaders called the Whitefield Ministerial Fellowship.
 This meeting drew men and women from across a wide spectrum of churches and backgrounds.
-This first group led me to establish four Chicago area groups, resulting in a growing social and spiritual network.
-Over time I was regularly interacting with leaders from all denominations over a wide variety of subjects.
-As a result I served diverse congregations as a consultant and spiritual advisor.
-This journey led to the birth of ACT3 Network in 1991.
-In 1992 I left the pastorate and was commissioned by pastors and lay leaders to direct this new mission.
-Having planted one church, and replanted another, I left twenty years of pastoral service on May 1, 1992.
+Leading this group led John to eventually establish four similar Chicago area groups, resulting in a growing social and spiritual network.
+Over time he found himself regularly interacting with leaders from all denominations meeting over a wide variety of subjects.
+As a result he began to serve diverse congregations and missions as a consultant and spiritual advisor.
+This journey led to the birth of a new ministry (1991) that became the ACT3 Network several years later.

 In the fall of 2018 ACTS3 Network became The Initiative, an intentional missional and ecumenical community designed for assisting in the healing of the North American church.
 The Initiative is made up of pastors and lay members from all three major Christian traditions: Catholic, Protestant and Orthodox.